michaeltroger/michaeltroger.com/docs/latintocyrillic/index.md

 ---
 layout: default
 title: Latin to Cyrillic Online Converter by Michael Troger
-description: Introducing the Latin to Cyrillic Android app, created by Michael Troger.
+description: Introducing the Latin to Cyrillic Android and iOS apps, created by Michael Troger.
 ---
 # Cyrillic Transliterator: Latin To Cyrillic
 A Latin-to-Cyrillic and Cyrillic-to-Latin converter (transliterator).